Layering (horticulture): Plants types and benefits

+Environmental conditions

+The media's pH should be close to neutral, up to one increment towards acidity.

+Media should remain moist, yet well aerated.
+Sphagnum mosses spongey characteristics provides this well.
+Light should be restricted from the target area.

 Ground layering

 Ground layering or mound layering is the typical propagation technique for the popular Malling-Merton series of clonal apple root stocks, in which the original plants are set in the ground with the stem nearly horizontal, which forces side buds to grow upward.
-After these are started, the original stem is buried up to some distance from the tip.
+After these are started at the start of the growing season, the original stem is buried up to some distance from the tip.
 At the end of the growing season, the side branches will have rooted, and can be separated while the plant is dormant.
 Some of these will be used for grafting rootstocks, and some can be reused in the nursery for the next growing season's crop.

 Ground layering is used in the formation of visible surface roots, known as "nebari", on bonsai trees.

 Air layering

-In air layering (or marcotting), the target region is wounded by an upward 4 cm long cut and held open with a toothpick or similar, or a strip of bark is removed.
+In air layering (or marcotting), the target region is girdled, which involves making two cuts with a sharp razor or knife around the entire circumference of the branch or stem, approximately 1 to 1 1/2 inches apart.
+The bark between these two incisions is then stripped down to the white inner bark, or inner cambium layer.
+This is important to strip the outer cambium, or green layer right below the bark is removed, or else the branch may focus the energy on healing the wound rather than root production.
+One shallow incision is made between the girdled region.
+Then optionally apply rooting hormone to the target area. by an upward 4 cm long cut and held open with a toothpick or similar, or a strip of bark is removed.
 The wound is then surrounded with a lump of moisture-retaining medium such as sphagnum moss or cloth, and then further surrounded by a moisture barrier such as plastic film tied or taped to the branch to prevent moisture loss or ingress of too much water as from rain.
 Rooting hormone is often applied to the wound to encourage root growth.
 When sufficient roots have grown from the wound, the stem is removed from the parent plant and planted, taking care to shield it from too much sun and to protect it from drying out until the new roots take hold.
 It can take the layer from a few weeks to one or more growing seasons to produce sufficient roots; this is largely dependent on the plant species and the vigor of the parent plant.